 uint256[3] memory _reserves = reserves;

-// But during a reentrant call, reserves aren't updated yet!
+// During a reentrant call, reserves haven't been updated yet

 return _calcDy(_reserves, i, j, dx);